 “Felicitations,” Joss super-told Vicki while sub-hee-hee-hee-ing at her.
 “First Mrs. Mallouf’s substitute T.A, then regaining your manager’s tiara—what further splendors await you in 1978?”

 “Oh shut up.
-But really, doesn’t this year seem to have gone on forever and ever?”
+Tell the truth, though—doesn’t this year seem to have gone on forever and ever?”

 “You shut up.
-We’ve had ourselves a whaaaale of a time!”
+We’ve had ourselves a wwwwhale of a time!”

 Be convulsed by that, as per usual.